deadlyvipers/dojo_rules/deadly_skills.md

 Javascript
 Ios

+one more:
 Killing Historty using git rebase